 Being such a stunning city, Bruges is also very touristy; therefore, in high season you have to get ready for the crowds.
 Like Venice, Bruges is affected by overtourism.
 That’s why although you can visit the city as a day trip from Amsterdam or Brussels if you get the chance, you should spend 2 days in Bruges to discover its magic.

 Bruges is like a glass of fine wine: you should savor it slowly to capture all its beauty.

 2 Days in Bruges: What to see and do

 As soon as you step foot in Bruges historic center, it won’t take you long to understand why it’s well worth spending 2 days in Bruges.
 Read about the best things to do in Bruges, and build your own itinerary.

 Take a guided tour of Bruges

 Though I’ve been a solo and independent traveler for years, I’ve grown increasingly fond of guided city tours.
 Whether by bike, tuk-tuk, or walking, it’s a fantastic introduction to a new place.
-It gives me an averview, and afterwards I go back to spend more time to the best locations at my own pace.
+It gives me an overview, and afterwards I go back to spend more time at the best locations at my own pace.